 The legislative proposal is part of a tax package for fair and simple taxation supporting the recovery of the EU, which also includes a Communication for an Action Plan presenting a number of upcoming initiatives for fair and simple taxation, and a Commission Communication on Tax Good Governance in the EU and beyond.1

 The proposed rules on reporting for digital platform operators are inspired by the work done at the Organisation for Economic Co-operation and Development (OECD) but are much wider in terms of scope and businesses affected.2

 In order to accommodate new initiatives of the Commission in the field of tax transparency, the DAC has been the subject of a series of amendments over the last several years.
 Specifically, the Commission has been monitoring the application and, in 2019, completed an evaluation of the DAC.3

-On 7 February 2020, the Commission opened a public consultation to strengthen the exchange of information framework in the field of taxation focusing on the collection and exchange of data from digital platform providers.4 A number of possible options were presented and stakeholders gave their feedback in a total of 37 responses.
+On 7 February 2020, the Commission opened a to strengthen the exchange of information framework in the field of taxation focusing on the collection and exchange of data from digital platform providers.4 A number of possible options were presented and stakeholders gave their feedback in a total of 37 responses.
 In addition, the Commission carried out targeted consultations by holding a meeting on 27 February 2020 with various representatives of digital platform operators.

 Commission proposal for revision of the DAC